HMT-In-Space/HMT-In-Space.github.io/Workshop-Dec-2025.md

 - Joel Graham, Associate Administrator, Office of Legislative and Intergovernmental Affairs, NASA

 ### Panel 2: National Security Space Perspective

+**Objective:**
+As the multi-stakeholder civilian space envisioned future for a sustained presence on the Moon unfolds, the question of security for operations, communications, and various government and commercial activities will arise as multiple nations and international corporations operate in common areas with mutually common as well as conflicting interests.
+Lesson learned from working to secure space operations in Earth orbit and more recently in cis-lunar space may apply, and in some instances not apply,  for ensuring safe, effective and multi-lateral beneficial operations on the lunar and eventually Martian surfaces.
+This panel will address the space security considerations and path forward for multinational government and commercial human and machine operations on the Moon and eventually Mars.

 **Moderator:**
 - Emma Rainey, Engineering Program Manager, Johns Hopkins APL